ms-iot/content/en-US/win10/samples/DigitalSignage.md

             DisplayNext();
         }

 In the GetConfigAndParse() method, the config file is parsed.
-Each media element is then represented as a file which is copied to your Athens device.
+Each media element is then represented as a file which is copied to your Windows 10 IoT Core device.
 These are used to create our slideshow playlist.

     public async Task GetConfigAndParse()
     {